-3 Application to AAL-2
+3 APPLICATION TO THE AAL-2 PROTOCOL

-In order to provide bandwidth efficient ATM transmission to traffic that is characterized by low bitrate, short and variable length packets, and delay sensitiveness, ITU-T specified the ATM Adaptation Layer Type 2 (AAL-2) [24].
+In order to provide bandwidth-efficient ATM transmission to traffic that is characterized by low bit-rate, short and variable length packets, and delay sensitiveness, ITU-T specified the ATM Adaptation Layer Type 2 (AAL-2) [23].
 The transmitting system multiplexes packets into a protocol data unit (CPS-PDU) that is passed as ATM cell payload onto the ATM layer.
 If one CPS-PDU has not enough space to accommodate the packet, the packet is split and overlaps two CPS-PDUs.
 In order to ensure a maximum multiplexing delay a timer function may be used.
 Each time a new CPS-PDU is started to be filled a timer may be started.
 If the timer runs out the cell is scheduled for transmission even before the CPS-PDU is filled.

 The AAL-2 uses the ATM layer service to transport service data units from one end system to another through an ATM network.
 For the numerical results we assume that the ATM layer service is Constant Bit Rate.
 The traffic stream must be shaped according to the Peak Cell Rate (PCR) negotiated in the traffic contract.
-A traffic shaper ensures that the ATM cells of the connection keep the minimum inter-cell distance T = 1/PCR by delaying cells if necessary.
+A traffic shaper ensures that the ATM cells of the connection keep the minimum inter-cell distance T = 1/PCRby delaying cells if necessary.
 Figure 1 depicts the model we are going to analyze.
 Packets arriving at the AAL-2 are multiplexed into ATM cells; the cells are subject to spacing.
-If the spacer queue is exceeded, the cell is dicarded and packet loss occurs.

-Figure 1: Model of AAL-2 Combined with a Spacer
+Figure 1: Model of AAL-2 combined with spacer